philiplane5000/liri-node-app/README.md

      ```
 4. `node liri.js do-what-it-says`

-* Using the `fs` Node package, LIRI will take the text inside of file `random.txt` using contents to call one of LIRI's commands.
+* Using the `fs` Node package, LIRI will take the text inside of local file `random.txt` using it's contents to call one of LIRI's commands.